|The biography of a boy whose life was diverted by war and circumstance

 Billy was processed under Operation Kids at Clark Air Base in the Philippines.
 He was then flown from Manila to the

 United States, the country of his birthright.
-In California, doctors examining him did not realize his deafness was due to a
+In California, doctors examining him did not realize his deafness was due to a recent

-about his situation.
+situation.
 Without a second thought, the 64 year old widow took it upon herself to raise him.

 In September Billy was fitted with a single hearing aid.
 The damage to his right ear was too severe to correct.
 School officials,

 believing he had a mental disability, put him into the second grade: his deafness and silence once again misinterpreted.
-Not
+Not only

-communicate in an unfamiliar language.
+an unfamiliar language.

 When he was 14, he became increasingly depressed by the taunts of younger classmates, teasing him about his age and